dimitri-justeau/rflsgen/README.md

 The result is a JSON-formatted string which contains the generated structure.
 It can be easily converted into a dataframe with a dedicated library such as `jsonlite`.

 <a name="generate"></a>
-### Generating landscape rasters from landscape structures.
+### Generating landscape rasters from landscape structures

 Now, let's generate a landscape raster from the previously generated structure.
 To do so, we use the `flsgen_generate` function to generate a landscape raster from the previously generated landscape structure: